 Angina or MI can be the first manifestation of CAD, therefore it is important to have your BP, blood lipids (triglycerides and cholesterol), and sugar checked periodically if you have any of the risk factors mentioned above, or are more than 45 years (male) or 55 years (female) years of age.
 You may be advised further tests like ECG and 2D-echocardiography to assess cardiac function, and angiography to diagnose the extent of blockage of arteries.

 Treatment of high BP and diabetes, diet modification and weight management, regular exercise, and cessation of smoking would be the steps advised.
 In addition, to reduce plaque formation, medicines to lower cholesterol/triglycerides, and prevent clots in the arteries (antiplatelet drugs like aspirin, clopidogrel, ticlopidine) are prescribed.
 In very high-risk cases especially those with past history of MI or stroke, or associated heart failure, anticoagulant medicines (rivaroxaban, apixaban) may be given along with antiplatelet agents.

-Treatment of an acute coronary episode requires immediate hospitalization (preferably in a 1-hour window) and timely treatment with thrombolytic medicines which break down a clot (alteplase, streptokinase, etc.) as well as long term blood thinning/anti-platelet medicines.
+Treatment of an acute coronary episode requires immediate hospitalization (preferably in a 1-hour window) and timely treatment with thrombolytic medicines which break down a clot (alteplase, streptokinase, etc.) as well as long-term blood thinning/anti-platelet medicines.
 Interventions on the blocked vessels include angioplasty with stenting or bypass grafting depending on the type and extent of blockages.
 Risk factor management and dietary modifications would always be needed lifelong.

 Heart failure (HF), also called Congestive Cardiac Failure (CHF) occurs when the heart is unable to pump adequate blood into the arteries, and the backlog of blood in the heart leads to congestion and backpressure into the lungs and the veins.